probonopd/RF100-Firmware/README.md

 ## What is this?

-This is a recent version or Marlin 1.1.3 configured by the community for the RF100.
+This is a recent version of Marlin 1.1.6 configured by the community for the RF100.
 The printer originally comes with an outdated version of Marlin.
 This one is much more recent, and contains the following optimizations:

-- It has the Marlin 1.1.3 features and bugfixes
+- It has the Marlin 1.1.6 features and bugfixes
 - It can be compiled and uploaded with the latest Arduino 1.8.x versions
-- The direction ef the knob is corrected.
-Turning it clockwise scrolls down in the menu
+- The direction of the knob is corrected.
 - The sensitivity of the knob is improved
 - You can now use the knob for bed-levelling rather than just the screws (I use the screws anyway)
-- The printable area is significantly increased. __CAUTION:__ You need to increaase the print bed, e.g., by clipping the glass from a 13x18 cm picture frame to the build plate.
-Be sure to lower the print bed entirely and then level the bed again.
+- The printable area is significantly increased to 105x110x110.

 ## How do I use this?